 ROGER PERLSTADT is a Partner at Edelson PC where his practice focuses on appeals and critical motions.
 He has briefed appeals and motions in numerous federal and state appellate courts, including the United States Supreme Court’s seminal case of Spokeo, Inc. v.
-Robins, and has argued multiple times before the United States Courts of Appeals for the Sixth, Seventh, Eighth, and Ninth Circuits.
+Robins, and has argued multiple times before various United States Circuit Courts of Appeals.

 Roger has also briefed complex issues at the trial court level in cases throughout the country.
 These cases generally involve matters of first impression relating to new statutes or novel uses of old statutes, as well as the intersection of privacy law and emerging technologies.

 He clerked for the Honorable Elaine E. Bucklo of the United States District Court for the Northern District of Illinois, and was a Visiting Assistant Professor at the University of Florida Levin College of Law.
 He is well versed in legal issues affecting consumers, and is the author of several law review articles on the Federal Arbitration Act.